UK Financial Services, regulations and ethics Demo

 Shortened demo course.
-See details at foot of page....e purposes of a business carried on by the debtor and an exemption for high net worth debtors.
+See details at foot of page....ns over £25,000 for the purposes of a business carried on by the debtor and an exemption for high net worth debtors.
 The definition of high net worth debtors is to be specified in future regulations.

 From 6 April 2008 there will be a Consumer Credit Appeals Tribunal to hear appeals from decision of the OFT on licensing.

-From 1 October 2008 debt administration services and credit information services will be regulated.
+From 1 October 2008 debt administration services and credit information services became regulated.